BitBoxSwiss/bitbox-base/docs/upgrade/concept.md

 * bootloader
 * root filesystem A
 * root filesystem B
-* persitent data
+* persistent data

 ![Mender architecture](mender_architecture.png)

-The disk image has the Mender client built in, running as a system daemon user space in the currently booted root filesystem (rootfs).
+The disk image has the Mender client built in, running as a system daemon user space in the currently booted root filesystem.
 It communicates with the BitBox App and can be triggered to to update the device.

-On the BitBox Base, only one root filesystem - running the operating system and applications - is active at any given time, e.g. "rootfs A".
-When the update process is started, the new disk image is streamed directly to the non-active root filesystem, e.g. "rootfs B".
-After successful verification of the update signature and completion of the download, the bootloader is configured to boot from the updated "rootfs B" once.
+On the BitBox Base, only one root filesystem - running the operating system and applications - is active at any given time, e.g. "root filesystem A".
+When the update process is started, the new disk image is streamed directly to the non-active root filesystem, e.g. "root filesystem B".
+After successful verification of the update signature and completion of the download, the bootloader is configured to boot from the updated "root filesystem B" once.
 The device is then rebooted.

-The BitBox Base now boots into the updated "rootfs B", where various custom checks can be performed.
-If everything works as expected, the updated "rootfs B" is commited to the bootloader as the new active partition.
+The BitBox Base now boots into the updated "root filesystem B", where various custom checks can be performed.
+If everything works as expected, the updated "root filesystem B" is commited to the bootloader as the new active partition.

-If the device is not able to boot, or if application-level checks fail after the update, the system automatically performs a fallback by rebooting to the previous "rootfs A" that is still guaranteed to work.
-With this procedure, it is very hard to update a device into a non-operative state where it can no longer be fixed using OTA mechanisms.
+If the device is unable to boot, or if application-level checks fail after the update, the system automatically falls back to booting to the previous "root filesystem A", which was working before the upgrade.
+This process makes it very unlikely that a device will end up in a state that can't be fixed using further OTA upgrades.

 ![Mender update process](mender_upgrade.png)